gaborbankutidev/BringApp/apps/bring-app/README.md

 - Run `yarn install`, this will generate an `auth.json` file in the root of the app with the token

-- After adding the repository, you can require the plugin as you would with any other plugin
+- After adding the repository, you can require with `composer require your-namespace/plugin-name` or add it to the `composer.json` file in the `require` array and run `composer install`

   ```json
   "require": {